DaryaShyroka/lang-8-corpus-for-GEC/Milestone_4/Instructions.md

 ### How to get things working

-- start Docker app
+1. Start the Docker app on your computer.

-- Navigate to src directory

-1. Build the Docker image for our web application using the command, replacing <image_name> with the name you choose to give our Docker image:
+2. Build the Docker image for our web application using the command below, replacing <image_name> with the name you choose to give our Docker image:

 ```  docker build -t <image_name> .```